 20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
-2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+- 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.

-Score explanation: While a few faculty members have independently made efforts to include climate change in their courses, the process is early in development and almost completely student-driven.
+Score explanation: While a few faculty members have independently made efforts to include climate change in their courses, the overall process of including ESH in the medical school curriculum is early in development and largely student-driven.
+Changes requested by students in the curriculum include greater emphasis on the links between climate change and mental health disorders; climate change and respiratory diseases, including asthma, COPD, and allergies; and infectious diseases, including vector-borne diseases and emerging pathogens.

 21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
 6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
 4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-O There is minimal/no education for sustainable healthcare.
+0 There is minimal/no education for sustainable healthcare.
+Score explanation: While there are a handful of examples of planetary health in the core curriculum,

-Score explanation: While there are a handful of examples of planetary health in the core curriculum, health impacts of the environment and climate change are primarily addressed at this point in two standalone lectures.
+Score explanation: While there are a handful of examples of planetary health in the core curriculum, health impacts of the environment and climate change are primarily addressed at this point in one standalone lecture.